- Ben Affleck

 - Release Date

 In the end, the production of “Argo” becomes an extreme but comparative illustration of how the CIA, in operations of this kind, must fabricate identities and essentially produce an elaborate scene to act upon such impossible missions.
 The tension of the presented situation is so unbearably high that it required an equal measure of invention and imagination to resolve—and in turn, the same measure required by Affleck to make Argo such a great picture.
-This is such a fascinating, crowd-pleasing film on multiple levels; from the politics involved to the story it tells, and above all the quality of filmmaking on display.
-Consider how believably Affleck transforms the shooting location Turkey into an Iranian square; or consider how the Iranians are not depicted as some faceless group of Others.
+This is such a fascinating, crowd-pleasing film on multiple levels; from the politics involved to the story it tells, and above all, the quality of filmmaking on display.
+Consider how believably Affleck transforms the shooting location in Turkey into an Iranian square, or consider how the Iranians are not depicted as some faceless group of Others.
 These are skills of an adept, thoughtful director.
-Once more, Affleck has not only reminded us that his best performances come when he’s in control, but that he’s a considerable force behind the camera and slowly becoming one of today’s best new filmmakers.
+Once more, Affleck has not only reminded us that his best performances come when he’s in control, but that he’s also a considerable force behind the camera.